 A premium refers to the price added to the melt value of the gold bar.
 Calculation of the premium depends on many factors.
 Often, the demand and cost of production are the main reasons a gold bar may sell high and above the spot price.
 Premiums may vary depending on the gold bar’s weight, manufacturer or condition.
 It is usually indicated as a dollar value or percentage.
 Typically, as the gold bar’s weight increases, the premium will reduce.

-Now that you know how to determine the value of a gold bar, why not contact us to buy gold bars of the weight you want?
-You can call us on 020 7060 9992 or send us an email through our contact page, and we will be glad to serve you.
+Now that you know how to determine the value of a gold bar, why not contact Physical Gold to buy gold bars (or even silver bars) of the weight you want You can call us on 020 7060 9992 or send us an email through our contact page, and we will be glad to serve you.